Add qualified attributions

 Add a qualified attribution

-To add qualified attributions to a dataset, you must be a Metadata Editor or have the permission to edit datasets.
-Check your permissions.
+Add qualified attributions to link organisations and their specific roles to your dataset record.
+You must be an Editor or have the permission to edit datasets, check your permissions.

 -

-Ensure the dataset is in draft mode, or revert it to draft if needed
+Ensure the dataset record is in Draft, or revert it to draft if needed

 -